MakeSchool-Tutorials/Makestagram-Swift/P7-Uploading-Photos/content.md

 Because we call `showPhotoSourceSeletion()` directly from the initializer, the dialog will be presented as soon as we create an instance of `PhotoTakingHelper`.

 ###Implementing the Photo Source Selection

+To implement the selection dialog we will use the [`UIAlertViewController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAlertController_class/index.html) class.

+Check for camera... etc...